Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance: Free energy dissipation

-where $-\nabla V$ is the internal force from the potential $V$, and the divergence-free vector field $\beta f^{loc}=\beta A^{-1}(x)b(x) - \nabla\log\rho_{ss}(x)$ is the external force from outside the system.
+where $-\nabla V$ is the internal force from the quasi-potential $V$, and the divergence-free vector field $\beta f^\mathrm{loc}=\beta A^{-1}(x)b(x) - \nabla\log\rho_\mathrm{ss}(x)$ is the thermodynamic force from outside the system.
 This decomposition for diffusion processes was well studied by \cite{A04, Q13}.
 Moreover, motivated by the case of the discrete jump processes in \cite{MNW08}, we also decompose the jump kernel as